 The University of West Florida (Pensacola/tied)

-With a Criminal Justice BA from The University of West Florida, grads can step into many entry-level positions, such as corrections, juvenile justice, or law enforcement, or use their bachelor’s to pursue an MS. UWF also offers an online BA, an accelerated BA to MS, minors in criminal justice, forensic studies, or juvenile justice, along with a BA in CJ/social work and opportunities for internships.
+With a Criminal Justice BA from The University of West Florida, grads can step into many entry-level positions, such as corrections, juvenile justice, or law enforcement, or use their bachelor’s to pursue an MS. UWF also offers an online criminal justice degree, an accelerated BA to MS, minors in criminal justice, forensic studies, or juvenile justice, along with a BA in CJ/social work and opportunities for internships.

 - Tuition: $12,600

 The third on our list of criminal justice degrees is Florida Agricultural and Mechanical University.
 Of the 30 credits needed for the criminal justice major, nine come from a substantive area — legal studies, minority and gender studies, juvenile justice, or corrections — and 18 from a minor.
 Although not required, an internship is strongly encouraged, along with courses like the African American experience, public speaking, American court systems, and penology.

 The distance-learning BS from Florida Gulf Coast University provides students with a “balanced criminal justice perspective (with) an emphasis on the victim, offender, criminal justice system, and society.”
 Parts of the 120 credits to complete the degree are foreign language, service learning, summer courses, and civic literacy, along with classes like meth criminal justice research, leadership in CJ agencies, substantive criminal law, and an internship.
 Co-eds can then specialize in areas like law enforcement, corrections, legal studies, juvenile justice, international justice, or management.